Device Comparison

 Industrial IoT gateway

-- Modbus / OPC-UA data aggregation
+- Modbus and OPC-UA data aggregation

 - Telemetry forwarding to cloud platforms